-Darcy is a first-year Ph.D. student studying Ethics with a concentration on Bioethics.
-She is studying with Dr. Diana Fritz Cates and Dr. Kristy Nabhan-Warren.
-Her particular area of interest is researching ethical implications related to genetic prenatal carrier screening.
-She is also interested in studying ethical implications of genetic screening and genomic analysis involving vulnerable populations.
+Darcy is a third-year Ph.D. student studying Ethics.
+She is studying with Dr. Diana Fritz Cates, Dr. Kristy Nabhan-Warren, and Dr. Jenna Supp-Montgomerie.
+Her particular area of interest is researching ethical implications and frameworks related to genetic engineering technologies.
+She is also interested in studying ethical implications of genetic screening and genomic analysis involving historically dis-empowered populations."

 Darcy’s M.A. thesis was “Theodicy and the Brothers Karamozov” and her M.Div. thesis was on Theological Ethics regarding sickness and disability in the Church.
 In 2012, Darcy was ordained as a minster in the PC(USA).
 She has many years of service on various committees and NGOs committed to women and children’s advocacy.